EQWorks/common/communications.md

 ## Asynchronous by Default

-Whenever you feel the need to communicate with others, default to an asynchronous way.
+Whenever you want to communicate with others, default to an asynchronous way.
 By doing so, you respect your coworker's time and the fact that they may be in the "zone" and should not be interrupted if you are at all considerate about others and their productivity.

-Try to communicate in such order:
+Try to communicate, and if necessary, elevate its attention-seeking priority in such order:

-1. Send a well-written message in a relevant Slack channel (or Github issue, or Asana project).
+1. Send a well-written message in a relevant Slack channel, or GitHub issues, etc.
-2. If this needs a certain person's or group's attention, elevate its priority by pinging them right below the message, or start a thread and ping them there.
+2. If this needs a certain person's or group's attention, ping them right below or start a thread and ping them there.
-3. A rare but not impossible reactor-meltdown level of urgency, yell out in any synchronous manner and get people's attention.
+3. In a rare "meltdown" level of urgency, yell out in any synchronous manner and get people's attention.

 ## Text by Default